-But it has to be done, and with the right procedures and equipment, managing oil and fluids during the cold winter months doesn’t have to be such a challenge.
+But a cold weather oil change has to be done, and with the right procedures and equipment, managing oil and fluids during the cold winter months doesn’t have to be such a challenge.

-Temperature is what makes changing oil more difficult during the winter, and it’s temperature to which you need to be most attentive in the entire process, according to Sage Oil Vac CEO Aaron Sage.
+Temperature is what makes changing oil more difficult during the winter, and it is temperature that you need to be most attentive to in the entire process, according to Sage Oil Vac CEO Aaron Sage.
 He recommends performing an oil change within minutes of engine shutdown after operating at normal temperatures.

 “If you’re in the field in fall or winter, the best thing is to have the operator pull up to the oil change site and do the oil change within the next five minutes while the engine is warm,” he said.
 “You can’t go to a job site where the equipment’s been sitting for 10 days without doing anything, then do the oil change.
 It’s stone-cold and all the contaminants in that oil are settled on engine parts.
 Simply pulling the plug then is not going to yield a good oil change.”

 Even though heat can sometimes be dangerous when changing oil using conventional equipment, most experienced technicians know it’s important to get the engine warm so oil is viscous enough to drain.
 But there’s more to it than that; the functionality of engine oil declines in cold temperatures.

 “It’s not only viscosity but the position of the oil and the suspension of the minerals in that oil,” Sage said.
 “That oil is there to clean wear metals and get contaminants off moving parts and suspend them in the oil, and they’re usually suspended equally in the oil.
 If you run the engine to warm it up, then shut it off, those contaminants are going to settle out in the bottom of the pan, on valves and pistons and other parts.”